Ultimate Guide to Nose Shape: Bridge, Tip, and Nostrils

 - List of Sources

 The shape of a person's nose can contribute plenty to the individual's perceived level of attractiveness or feelings of self-worth.
 The proliferation of selfies on social media has added a laser-like focus on noses.
-According to Psychology Today, large noses can be considered less attractive than petite and small noses.
+Large noses can be considered less attractive than petite and small noses.

 Therefore, it stands to reason that the American Society of Plastic Surgeons (ASPS) “2017 Top 5 Cosmetic Surgical Procedures” statistics reveal that 218,000 nose reshaping surgeries were performed in 2017.
 People are availing themselves of rhinoplasty procedures to fix crooked noses, as well as to provide patients with more aesthetically pleasing noses for their specific face shape.